Types of Sentences

 - I can’t believe how fast that dog ate all the popcorn!

 b.
 How to Write an Exclamatory Sentence

-To review, here’s a chart to help you remember the differences between the four types of sentences.
+To review, here’s a chart to help you remember the four types of sentences.